 Assessment and Evaluation Questions

-Educational Psychologists are experts in child development, learning, emotional development and behaviour.
+Educational Psychologists are experts in child development, learning, emotional development, and behavior.
 They offer advice for children and adolescents and their families.

 An Educational Psychologists offers help through:

-- support: working further with your child and other adults, e.g. devising IEPs, monitoring progress, counselling
+- Support: working further with your child and other adults, e.g. devising IEPs, monitoring progress, counseling

 Educational Psychologists work with children and young adults across all ability levels and with a wide range of needs.
 This can include children who:

 - May have learning differences

 - Require an assessment and report to apply for Accommodations in examinations and curriculum due to a defined specific learning disability, inform the statutory process or support placement decisions